 September 2010 saw a new series of the popular interview show Fearne And... which has featured stellar names including Paris Hilton, Beth Ditto, Mischa Barton and Craig David up close and personal as Fearne looks at the fascinating lives of the famous.
 Celebrity Juice, now into its sixth series, sees Fearne as a team captain.
 The show continues to be a ratings winner for ITV2, shocking and enthralling audiences with its close to the bone humour.

 Fearne continues to find time to support a range of charities with seemingly no challenge too big for her.
-As well as being an ambassador for Post Pals, Fearne has climbed Kilimanjaro (Comic Relief), trekked the Inca Trail (Breast Cancer Care) and even cycled the length of the UK with fellow celebs (Sport Relief) to throw her energies behind some truly important causes.
+As well as being an ambassador for Post Pals and patron for Tyler's Trust, Fearne has climbed Kilimanjaro (Comic Relief), trekked the Inca Trail (Breast Cancer Care) and even cycled the length of the UK with fellow celebs (Sport Relief) to throw her energies behind some truly important causes.
 She can be seen co-hosting the Children In Need Rocks concert on BBC1 in November and co-hosting the main event the following evening.